 Just to be extra safe, let’s go over some proper safety procedures for maximum pool safety.

-Safely Supervise Children With These Handy Tips:
+Safely Supervise Children By the Pool With These Handy Tips:

 - Infants and toddlers need extra attention.
 As the adult, you should always be in the water.
 Make sure to stay within reach at all times.